“I inside a Diamond” mark on Antique Bottles

 ADVERTISEMENT

 As far as I know, the “I inside a diamond” mark is only seen on machine-made bottles (perhaps with the exceptions of some very large hand-blown bottles, or special-order, limited-production items) which exhibit the typical Owens machine suction scars on the base.
 The “Owens scar” is a more or less circular, thin seam, “line” or discontinuity in the surface of the glass, visible around the perimeter of the bottom of the bottle produced by those particular machines: the Owens Automatic Bottle machines.
-The scar can have a vaguely “jagged” appearance.
+The scar seam can have a somewhat irregular, jagged appearance.

 Typically, the “I” is discernible within the diamond, but on very small bottles it may be indistinct, incomplete, distorted or “smeared” in appearance.
 Sometimes the “strike” or “impression” is so light that the mark can just barely be seen, and then only on close examination under a bright light shone at an angle.

 In some cases the steel mold might have had dirt, debris or graphite buildup filling in the engraving (incising), resulting in a “missing I” on the finished bottle.
 In some cases, a bottle with just a plain diamond (no “I”) MIGHT be a product of the Diamond Glass Company, of Royersford, Pennsylvania.
-In some of these cases it is (to be honest) not certain which company was the maker.
+In some of these cases it is will not be clear which company was the maker.

 The “I” is sometimes misinterpreted as the “number 1”, and often does looks quite like a numeral “one” on some examples.
 On some very small bottles, the “I” may look more like a raised period (dot) inside the diamond, or be entirely missing.

 “766” inside a diamond – mark on the base of a small “generic” light aqua bottle made by Illinois Glass Company.
-This identified the bottle as their “No 766” mold in bottle catalogs and/or communications with buyers.
+This identified the bottle as the “No 766” mold in catalogs and invoices.
+(This bottle has some very light iridescence from long burial, similar to the look of “Carnival Glass”)

-There are also many bottles known with a number or number/letter combination within a diamond.
+There are also many bottles known with a number or number/letter combination positioned within the diamond.
 These are also products of Illinois Glass Company, and some of the these numbers have been matched up with bottle style listings in early trade catalogs published by Illinois.
+Just for one example, the base photo above pictures the diamond mark with the number “766” placed within.
+That was the mold number (catalog number) assigned to a small 2 ounce generic medicine bottle.
+The bottle is lettered “2 FLD OZS.” on one side just below the shoulder.

 The name “LYRIC” was used by Illinois also, and this is a brand name they assigned to a line of pharmaceutical (prescription) bottles, and is often seen on the base of those types of bottles.
 In many cases, the diamond mark is embossed along with “LYRIC”.
 See this page on the LYRIC bottles.